 For the next few days following the pancakes I could think of nothing else, so I set out to find the recipe and make them.
-I actually didn’t really have to look that hard, I happen to own the True Food Kitchen cookbook (a birthday gift from another good friend and food lover).
+I actually didn’t really have to look that hard, I happen to own the True Food Kitchen cookbook.
 The recipe for the delectable quinoa johnnycakes was right there in the cookbook.
 However, I had a small issue with the recipe in the book, it required that batter rest for at least an hour.
 I was in no mood to wait; I had leftover quinoa from the night before and wanted the pancakes as soon as possible.
 So, I did a little internet searching and found a recipe from Everyday Food that required no resting period.

 I used both recipes as a guide, and came up with something I was pretty happy with.